The Ultimate Guide To Working Out At Home

 - You can perform this exercise with dumbbells or a can of soup.

-- Stand with your feet at shoulder width apart.
-Slightly bend your
+Both will be horizontal to your - Stand with your feet at shoulder width apart.

-- Maintaining this position throughout, lift the dumbbells or barbell up towards your midline.
+This is the starting - Maintaining this position throughout, lift the dumbbells or barbell up towards your midline.

 - Your elbows will stay tight and close to your